-Today it is common place for employees to transition through several employers during their professional careers.
+Today it is commonplace for employees to transition through several employers during their professional careers.
 So how does a business protect its trade secrets and confidential business information from going out the door with departing employees?
-In general, Ohio law protects trade secrets as long as they are protected by the employer.
-The essential questions then become “what is a trade secret” followed by, “what must an employer do to protect it”?
+In general, Ohio law protects trade secrets as long as the employer protects them.
+The essential questions become “what is a trade secret” followed by “what must an employer do to protect it”?

 What is a Trade Secret?

 A trade secret is information that derives independent economic value from not being generally known and is subject to a reasonable amount of secrecy.
 Obvious trade secrets include:

 - Secret Formulas

 It is not enough that a business has information that would otherwise qualify as a trade secret, and the company must take steps to protect that information.
 Merely stamping all business information as “confidential” will not do the job.